microsoft/onnxruntime/docs/performance/tune-performance.md

 ### ONNX GO Live Tool
 {: .no_toc }

-The [ONNX Go Live "OLive" tool](https://github.com/microsoft/OLive) is a python package that automates the process of accelerating models with ONNX Runtime(ORT).
-It contains two parts including model conversion to ONNX with correctness checking and auto performance tuning with ORT.
+The [ONNX Go Live "OLive" tool](https://github.com/microsoft/OLive) is a Python package that automates the process of accelerating models with ONNX Runtime(ORT).
+It contains two parts: (1) model conversion to ONNX with correctness checking (2) auto performance tuning with ORT.
 Users can run these two together through a single pipeline or run them independently as needed.

 As a quickstart, please see the [notebook tutorials](https://github.com/microsoft/OLive/tree/master/notebook-tutorial) and [command line examples](https://github.com/microsoft/OLive/tree/master/cmd-example)